Romesco

 Instructions

-- Place all ingredients into a food processor or blender, and blend until smooth.
+- Drain the red peppers, then place all ingredients into a food processor or blender, and blend until smooth.

 - A food processor will make for a chunkier sauce, whereas the blender will make for a smoother sauce.